ajnelson-nist/CASE-Examples-QC/README.md

 make
 ```

 Should you need to run the tests offline, after cloning this repository, run `make download` to retrieve resources that require network access.
 Network access is only needed until `make download` finishes.
-Note that a `.jar` file is downloaded (`lib/rdf-toolkit.jar`).
+Note that a `.jar` file is downloaded (`rdf-toolkit.jar`).
 Its Git-tracked hash is verified before the download reports as successful (and hence before any test runs it).

 Tests can run with `make -j`.